Logo

-Lido Anthony "Lee" Iacocca was an American automobile executive best known for the development of the Ford Mustang, Continental Mark III, and Ford Pinto cars while at the Ford Motor Company in the 1960s, and for reviving the Chrysler Corporation as its CEO during the 1980s.
+Lido Anthony "Lee" Iacocca was an American automobile executive who developed the Ford Mustang, Continental Mark III, and Ford Pinto cars while at the Ford Motor Company in the 1960s, and then revived the Chrysler Corporation as its CEO during the 1980s.

 2.

-Lee Iacocca was president and CEO of Chrysler from 1978 and chairman from 1979, until his retirement at the end of 1992.
+Lee Iacocca was president of Chrysler from 1978 to 1991 and chairman and CEO from 1979 until his retirement at the end of 1992.

 3.